queryluke/masseffect-5e/static/data/spells/ai_hacking.md

     abilities.
 - name: Power Down
   description: When you have a creature hacked, you may use your action to attempt to shut it down.
 To do so, make
-    and intelligence check contested by the hacked creatures intelligence.
+    an Intelligence check contested by the hacked creature's Intelligence check.
 If you win the contest, the creature becomes incapacitated for 1 hour and the spell ends.
 ---
 Target a synthetic creature within 30m.
 It must succeed on an Intelligence saving throw or it becomes Hacked (it is considered